Oceanswave/lorgnette/README.md

 Needlessly click no longer!
 Lorgnette is here to save the day!
 Display Pluralsight as a Kiosk in your lobby or binge watch Pluralsight videos from the comfort of your couch.

 #####What it does:

-Lorgnette logs into a Pluralsight account and plays course videos.
-Lorgnette auto-clicks "continue module" popups and remembers what you were last watching so it can continue the next time it is run.
+Lorgnette auto-logs into a Pluralsight account and plays course videos.
+When the end of a module is reached, Lorgnette auto-clicks "continue module" popups.
+It also minimizes the module listing when a course is played so you don't have to.

 Lorgnette can also auto-play all videos in a playlist or all results from a term search.
-Lorgnette will auto-load the next course in the playlist so you don't have to.
+Lorgnette will auto-load and play the next course in the playlist so you don't have to.

+#####What is this black magic?
-Lorgnette does this all through browser automation via electron through nightmare, so view metrics are retained.
+Lorgnette is written in node and allows for cross-platform browser automation via electron through nightmare.
+Since this is browser automation, Pluralsight metrics are still captured.

-Lorgnette uses PouchDB to store the full Pluralsight course listing locally so that retriving a random course is done locally.
+Lorgnette also uses PouchDB to store the full Pluralsight course listing locally so that retriving a random course is done locally.
 It pulls the course listing down on first run and every 7 days thereafter.

+It's also a fun experiment in ES6 function generators and coroutines.
+Yeah, man!
+Love me some coroutines!
 #####Installation:
 Ensure Node and Git are installed.